Darüşşafaka Society: 19th century

 The Darüşşafaka Society was founded on March 30, 1863, under the name Cemiyet-i Tedrisiye-i İslamiye (Society for Islamic Education) by a group of Ottoman intellectuals and statesmen, including Yusuf Ziya Pasha, Gazi Ahmed Muhtar Paşa, Hüseyin Tevfik Pasha, Ahmed Esad Pasha and Ali Naki Efendi.
 The society received official recognition through a decree (ferman) issued by Sultan Abdülaziz.
 Its primary mission was to support the education of impoverished and disadvantaged members of society, particularly focusing on apprentices working in Istanbul's Grand Bazaar and surrounding areas.

 Initially, the society operated a small school in the Beyazıt district, repairing an old building known as the Valide School.
 The school, which began with a single classroom, provided free education and materials to students, with teachers volunteering their services.
 This initiative is often regarded as one of the first examples of a public school in the Ottoman Empire.

 In 1867, the society began publishing a monthly journal titled Mebahis-i İlmiyye (Scientific Topics), which focused on positive sciences and attracted a wide readership, including students from the Imperial Military Academy.

 The society's most significant achievement came in 1873 with the establishment of the Darüşşafakat’ül İslamiye school, a tuition-free boarding school for orphaned children.
 The school was built on land donated by Sultan Abdülaziz in the Fatih district of Istanbul.
-Designed by Italian architect Barironi and Ottoman architect Ohannes Kalfa, the school building was considered ahead of its time, offering coeducational facilities for both boys and girls, although girls were not admitted until much later.
+Designed by Italian architect Barironi and Ottoman architect Ohannes Kalfa, the school building was considered ahead of its time; though designed with facilities intended to eventually accommodate both boys and girls, female students were not admitted until much later.

 The school's curriculum included primary, middle, and high school levels, with the final two years offering advanced courses equivalent to higher education.
 Graduates of Darüşşafaka were recognized as having completed a higher education program until 1894.
 The school also gained recognition for its focus on telegraphy, with the final year of study dedicated to this field.

 The late 19th century was marked by significant challenges for Darüşşafaka.
 Russo-Turkish War, known as the "93 Harbi," disrupted education as the school building was used to house refugees.
 Many teachers, who were also military officers, were called to the front, leading to temporary closures of some classes.

 In 1888, the society faced financial difficulties due to government restrictions on public gatherings.
 However, Sultan Abdulhamid II took the school under his protection, and state-supported donations helped stabilize its finances.